hashicorp/consul/middleware/kubernetes/README.md

 kubernetes [ZONES...]
 ~~~

-* `ZONES` zones kubernetes should be authorative for.
+* `ZONES` zones kubernetes should be authoritative for.
 Overlapping zones are ignored.

 Or if you want to specify an endpoint: